MGTheTrain/terraform-provider-blob-services/api-testing/azure_storage_account/README.md

 az login --tenant <your tenant id>
 ```

-A browser window pops-up.
-Provide your login in order to authenticate against authentication Microsoft provider.
+A browser window will appear, prompting you to log in with the Microsoft authentication provider.
+Optionally utilize a service principal.

-Optionally

 ### Display your bearer token after successfull authentication